3th4novo/JSC370-website/README.md

-This is the code repository of "Temporal and Spatial Dynamics of Firearm Discharges in Toronto".
-Checkout the full analysis in the below link to the website:
+This is the code repository of the"Temporal and Spatial Dynamics of Firearm Discharges in Toronto" Project.
+Checkout the full analysis report in the below link to the website:

 https://3th4novo.github.io/JSC370-website/